 The Belle Époque (a.k.a "Beautiful Era" or "Golden Age") was a peaceful and economic prosperity period that started in 1871 and ended with the beginning of the Great War in 1914.
 It was known as an age of general peace, optimism and economic growth.
-The non-stop discoveries and technological innovations instilled good vibrations in people of the time so that they would think that sooner or later a solution to all the problems of humanity would have been found.
-It was the time when the bourgeoisie celebrated its triumph, a new phase of development and welfare that would have last until the outbreak of the Great War.
+The non-stop discoveries and technological innovations instilled good vibrations in people of the

 In 1895 the Lumière brothers presented their first movie "L'arroseur arrosé" in a Parisian café.
 It was the time of first motion pictures and new theatrical performances trials.
 It was the era of George Mélies, a true magician and inventor, who presented in theatres his illusionistic performances.
 The Excelsior dance exploded, along with the myth of progress, and was acclaimed all over Europe.
 During the same period, the first flight experiments began, when the Wright brothers were able to fly a rudimentary plane with a blast engine.
 Paid hot-air balloon trips were organised throughout the Old Continent.
 The Simplon tunnel was completed and the Orient Express was the first train of its category to cross Europe by rail in 1883.
 First passenger lines like the transatlantic Titanic offered luxury travels.
 The technological discoveries helped to increase the quality of life: running water and toilets, the use of the electric bulb and the introduction of the electric lift, the spread of gramophone, the first Espresso coffee machines, early sewing machines models, the first diesel cars, the first telephones etc… and World fairs were the showcases that inventors used to present their new discoveries and creations to public.
 The scientific discoveries helped to increase the duration of life, fighting and eradicating common diseases.
 It was during this era that biologists and physicians finally came to understand the germ theory of disease, and the field of bacteriology was established.
 Louis Pasteur developed pasteurisation and a rabies vaccine.
 Marie Curie worked in France, winning the Nobel Prize for Physics in 1903, and the Nobel Prize for Chemistry in 1911.
 Physicist Gabriel Lippmann invented integral imaging, still in use today.
 Art and literature rode the wave of the progress with vanguard movements like Post-mpressionism, Art Nouveau and Futurism later on.
 It was the time of Colonial Safaris, of the first Olympic games, of new mass media, and the advent of mass production through the assembly line.